 - But it is that in addition, they are also exempt capital gains derived from the sale of shares listed on the stock exchange, and instruments that imitate this same sale.

 Finally, tell them that they can get more information about Andorran personal income tax in our article made for this purpose.

 The basic tax that applies to companies or legal entities is the Impost de Societats (Corporate tax), so called in both jurisdictions (Andorra and Spain).
 This tax, although it is quite complex in terms of reductions and bonuses, especially in Spain, the normal thing is that the general type prevails or a guy very close to this.
 You can read more about Andorran corporate tax here.
-So we get straight to the point with the comparison:
+That is why we go straight to the point with the Andorra vs Spain comparison:

 Taxes on consumer goods and services can in turn be divided into general and special taxes.

 The general tax on consumption in Spain is the Value Added Tax or VAT, while in Andorra there is a very similar one called General Indirect Tax.
 This tax is levied on practically all consumer products and is known internationally as VAT (Value Added Tax).

 First of all, and this is the most important thing, it must be said that The greatest advantage of Andorra compared to Spain in VAT is the regulation and simplicity of the tax.
 The Spanish VAT is a veritable tangle of regimes, applications, exceptions, models and regulations, immense and difficult to surf.
 Not to mention the regulation on invoices, deadlines and declarations.
 The Andorran IGI, however, does not have different regimes and it is very easy to settle and pay and declare.
 In any case, we go with the types:

 |Super reduced type||0%||4%|

 As we can see, being simpler is also much more attractive.
 As for the different goods and services to which each type is applied, they are quite similar.
 They can read more about the IGI here.